maxpivo/dotfiles/i3/README.md

-Awesome
+i3
 =====================

 # i3status Preview

 ## Conky Lua with JSON

-You can change the color and easily by editing conky/04.modular/jsonparts.lua.
+You can change the color and easily by editing lua files in conky/04.modular/.

 ![i3status: Conky Lua with JSON: Top][i3status-top]
 <br/>